This tutorial provides frequently asked MongoDB interview questions and answers with explanations to help you prepare for the MongoDB interview.

 Answer: Set of analytical tools within MongoDB for analytics on documents in one or more collections is known as the aggregation framework.

-The input from MongoDB collection and pass documents from collection through one or multiple stages, each of them perform different operations on its inputs.
+The input from MongoDB collection and pass documents from the collection through one or multiple stages, each of them performing different operations on its inputs.
 The inputs and outputs for all the stages are documents, basically a stream of documents.

 Q #35) What is a transaction in MongoDB?